Call to Action (CTA) is a powerful tool utilized by digital marketers to provide additional power to their ad copy or blog post.

 - Excite your audience: CTAs are all about intriguing the audience, driving them to your landing page for more information.

 While the purposes of CTA may vary, the structure of the phrase is often similar.
 A call to action consists of three integral parts.

 The most successful call to action examples in writing start with a mighty verb that really stands out to people as they scroll through their feeds.
 The verb has to be both clear and concise.
 The whole idea of the CTA is to deliver a short, comprehensible, and appealing message.

 Writing a blog or offering a newsletter?
 Use “send,” “subscribe,” or “get.”

 Here’s a CTA Aquaspresso has on their blog homepage:

 Running an eCommerce website?
 Make sure to implement the verbs “buy,” “order,” “receive,” or “get” into your CTA button.
 Conquering the market with your SaaS service?
 Give people your “claim,” “get,” or “try” and similar commands to stimulate them.

 “Learn more” is an alternative and engaging option for a CTA button, as well.
-Look how Shopify used this option in their Facebook ad:
+Look how Shopify used this option in their Facebook ad for call to action:

 Specific Product Callouts